Underleaf Logo

 The Collaboration Question

-Google Docs has traditionally had the edge in real-time collaboration, but Overleaf has closed the gap significantly.
-Overleaf now supports:
+Google Docs has traditionally had the edge in real-time collaboration, but modern online LaTeX editors have closed the gap significantly.
+They now support:

 • Real-time co-editing with cursor positions visible